docker/labs-ai-tools-for-devs/prompts/recommended_tags/100_user_prompt.md

-What is the recommended tag to use for the `hazy` repository?
+What is the recommended tag to use for the `node` repository?
 Use the output from the recommendation function to answer this question.